deton57/oke-labs/oke-rancher/wp.md

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part3/ready-deployment.PNG)

-Let's play around and see some features that Rancher offer us.
+Let’s give it a try and see some features that Rancher offer us.
 First, let's click on the deployment on the word "wordpress".

 In the next screen you will see endpoints you can access,